novalagung/learndevops/en/kubernetes-minikube-deployment-service-horizontal-autoscale.md

 # Kubernetes - Deploy App into Minikube Cluster using Deployment controller, Service, and Horizontal Autoscaler

-In this post, we are going to learn about how to deploy a containerized app into the Kubernetes cluster, enable the horizontal autoscaling on it, and create a service that makes the application accessible from outside the cluster.
+In this post, we are going to learn about how to deploy a containerized app into the Kubernetes (minikube) cluster, enable the horizontal autoscaling on it, and create a service that makes the application accessible from outside the cluster.

 The application that we are going to use on the tutorial is a simple hello world app written in Go.
 The app is dockerized and the image is available on [Docker Hub](https://hub.docker.com/repository/docker/novalagung/hello-world).

 You can also deploy your app, just do push it into Docker Hub.
-This guide might help you [Docker - Push Image to hub.docker.com](/docker-push-image-to-hub.html).
+This guide might help you [Push Image to hub.docker.com](/docker-push-image-to-hub.html).

 ---